Cinnamon Apple Pie Bread

 Forget the homemade pie crust and get all the flavors of fall in a quick & easy cinnamon apple pie bread recipe with brown sugar and cinnamon topping that’s as sweet as apple pie!

 I have to admit that I definitely mourn the end of summer’s blueberries, strawberries and peaches, but the end of summer and beginning of the fall season is a lot easier to swallow given the plethora of fresh apple dessert recipes.
-I’m normally more of a berry person when it comes to fruit, but this season I’m going to teach myself to love apples just as much
+I love this Cinnamon Apple Pie Bread.

 Yup, this Cinnamon Apple Pie Bread is the stuff my fall dreams are made of, my friends.
 Bring on the apples, pumpkins and array of browns and orange.

 Be sure to check out my step-by-step video above on how to make this Cinnamon Apple Pie Bread.
 It’s so easy!

 - ⅓ cup light brown sugar (not packed)

 - ½ cup salted butter, softened (or use unsalted and add ¼ tsp salt)

 - 2 eggs

 - 1¾ teaspoons baking powder

 - ½ cup milk